helene-abiassi/helene-abiassi/README.md

 I’m a dedicated and curious web developer on a never-ending journey to grow and learn in the world of campaigning, communications and front-end web development!
 </br></br>
 💬 I speak Français || English || عربي || and a little bit of Español and Deutsch</br>
-👀 Currently training to be a Full-Stack Developer at Code Academy Berlin 🏢
+👀 Recently graduated as a Full-Stack Developer from Code Academy Berlin 🏢
  </br>
 🌱 Check out my campaigns and projects at www.heleneabiassi.com</br>
 📫 Contact me at abiassi.helene@gmail.com</br>